Azure/azure-powershell/src/ResourceManager/Network/Commands.Network/help/Set-AzRouteTable.md

 Subnets           : []
 ```

-This command gets the route table named RouteTable01 by using Get-AzureRmRouteTable cmdlet.
+This command gets the route table named RouteTable01 by using Get-AzRouteTable cmdlet.
-The command passes that table to the Add-AzureRmRouteConfig cmdlet by using the pipeline operator.
+The command passes that table to the Add-AzRouteConfig cmdlet by using the pipeline operator.
-**Add-AzureRmRouteConfig** adds the route named Route07, and then passes the result to the current cmdlet, which updates the table to reflect your changes.
+**Add-AzRouteConfig** adds the route named Route07, and then passes the result to the current cmdlet, which updates the table to reflect your changes.

 ## PARAMETERS